 The key activity of the simulations is to learn hands on.
 Participants debate global issues on the UN agenda, develop understanding of global politics and Finnish foreign policy as the simulations are a practical exercise of diplomatic skills.
 With the aid of the Model UN one is able to understand the practices, principles, dilemmas and strength of decision-making on the world stage.
-The simulations are held in English.

-In a Model United Nations students participate in a simulation of a body in the United Nations system.
+In a MUN students participate in a simulation of a body in the United Nations system.
 Participants research a country, take on a role as a foreign diplomat, investigate international issues, debate, deliberate, consult, and develop solutions to the topics at hand.
 Communications and critical thinking skills are needed to defend and advance the policies of the country of represented.
 Model United Nations simulations allow participants to experience, practice and experiment conflict resolution, public speaking, small group dynamics and negotiation.

 Even though the simulations are exercises, participation requires engagement.
 Students are expected to research the represented country including areas such as domestic and foreign politics, current affairs, economics, geography, government, and history.
 In return students learn parliamentary procedure, formulate prepared presentations and give extemporaneous speeches.
 Understanding of the logic of foreign policy and culture norms as well as skills in technical writing are tested, as participants are asked to craft properly formulated United Nations resolutions.
 Listening, effective presentation, and strategic thinking skills are characteristics to be practiced in the Model United Nations simulations.

 Yes, Model United Nations is intensive, but worth it!
 Bringing observation into participation will provide a new viewpoint on the management of foreign affairs and cross cultural communication.